zitadel/zitadel/docs/docs/guides/integrate/pat.md

 To be able to access the ZITADEL APIs your service user needs permissions to ZITADEL.

 1. Go to the detail page of your organization
-2. Click in the top right corner th "+" button
+2. Click in the top right corner the "+" button
 3. Search for your service user
 4. Give the user the role you need, for the example we choose Org Owner (More about [ZITADEL Permissions](../manage/console/managers))